princomp/princomp.github.io/source/lectures/data/stack.md

 Generally, it has operations to…

-- … create an empty list,
+- … create an empty stack,
 - … test for emptiness,
-- … obtain the value of the element at "the top" of the stak ("peek"),
+- … obtain the value of the element at "the top" of the stack ("peek"),
 - … add an element at "the top" of the stack ("push"),
 - … remove an element at "the top" of the stack ("pop").